jenkinsci/git-client-plugin/CONTRIBUTING.md

 # Code Style Guidelines

+Use the [Jenkins SCM API coding style guide](https://github.com/jenkinsci/scm-api-plugin/blob/master/CONTRIBUTING.md#code-style-guidelines) for new code.

-## Indentation
+## Indentation and White Space

 * Code formatting in the git client plugin varies between files.
 Recent additions have generally used the Netbeans "Format" right-click action to maintain consistency.
-Try to maintain reasonable consistency with the existing files.
+Try to maintain reasonable consistency with the existing files
-* Please don't perform wholesale reformatting of a file without discussing with the current maintainers.
+* Please don't reformat a file without discussing with the current maintainers

 ## Maven POM file layout